aaronr7734/team-8-project/reports/report-07.md

 ### **Elizabeth**:

 For this week, I mainly focused on the midterm presentation in which I created a UML Use Case Diagram reflecting our project so far and helped interpret it for the class with Chase.
 I also attended Thursday's meeting in which I participated in discussing our previous deliverable and how we are going to split up the sections and complete the next one according to the requirements.
 I started to work on the next deliverable according to what was assigned to me and looked at the rest of the deliverable to make sure I understood what this deliverable needed.
-Since I have been recently assigned as a frontend developer for our project, I completed a home screen sketch to get a better idea of what design would best intertwine with it functionalities.
+Since I have been recently assigned as a front-end developer for our project, I completed a home screen sketch to get a better idea of what design would best intertwine with its functionalities.
 I also edited the README file on our GitHub to better reflect our project currently and better format it.

 ### **Ceanna**:

-For this week, I worked on the UML Class diagram.
-We got feedback before our presenatation.
-It was my job to fix the lines and add the association for each class.
-I made sure that the diagram was ready to present for the midterm presntation.
-I spoke about the admin side on the diagram for the presentation.
-The next meeting that we had, I was incharge of the notes.
-I made sure to take details notes for the group.
-I also created a homework document that I sent to Jennie to finalize the homework.
-It was a way for each of us to see what we need to do next.
-We are not sure of what framework we still what to use, so I did some research about frameworks.
-I conclued that we should use bootstap for front end and Django for back end.
+For this week, I worked on the UML Class Diagram slide, where we made sure to receive feedback before our presentation.
+Once we got this feedback, it was my job to fix the lines and add the associations for each class.
+My goal was to make sure that the diagram was ready for the midterm presentation.
+On presentation day, I spoke about the UML Class Diagram but just on the admin side since Jennie and I split up the diagram to make it easier on both of us.
+After the presentation was our final weekly meeting on Thursday where I was in charge of taking notes this week.
+My job was to make sure that the notes were detailed for the group based on the discussion throughout the meeting.
+This led me to create a homework document that reflected the deadlines that Jennie had set for the week so that she could also finalize the dates.
+Unfortunately, we are still not sure what framework we want to use, so I decided to further my own research about what frameworks we could use which led me to the conclusion that we should use Bootstrap for the front-end and Django for the back-end.

 ### **Jessica**:
-This week I downloaded react and updated the main page template.
+This week I downloaded React and updated the main page template.
 This week we were also all able to finish the midterm presentation.
-I was in charge of the user story slide and I went ahead and finilized that.
+I was in charge of the user story slide and I went ahead and finalized that.
 We decided our roles for the code this week so the Backend team and I were trying to figure out what needed to be done with the frontend of the team.
-I also went ahead and created the code folder on the gitbub so we can get the code portion started for the project.
+I also went ahead and created the code folder on GitHub so we can get the code portion started for the project.

 ### **Chase**:

-This week I primarily focused on the midterm presention and getting started with the code for the project.
-I also helped write the report, plan our next meeting, and began work on the next deliverable.
-On top of this, I wrote slides for the presentation and worked with elizabeth to present the functional requirements and diagram slides.
+This week I primarily focused on the midterm presentation and getting started with the code for the project.
+I also helped write the report, plan our next meeting, and begin work on the next deliverable.
+On top of this, I wrote slides for the presentation and worked with Elizabeth to present the functional requirements and diagram slides.
 As for coding for the next deliverable, We decided to start by adding backend code to the front page.
-I installed and began working with our final backend framework (django), and began coding functional links to other pages to the site.
+I installed and began working with our final backend framework (Django), and began coding functional links to other pages to the site.

 ### **Jennie**: